 Which staff members should be part of a phishing test?

-You might be tempted to limit testing to staff at your enterprise who tend to be the first point of contact for communications, such as customer service, sales and other helpdesk personnel, but this is unwise.
+You might be tempted to limit testing to the staff at your enterprise who tend to be the first point of contact for communications, such as customer service, sales and other helpdesk personnel, but this is unwise.
 Many forms of phishing attack, such as whaling and spear phishing, typically target members of upper management who are in executive roles.
 Since these people are in positions of authority, their roles usually carry higher access permissions, allowing any hackers who successfully steal them through phishing to penetrate more sensitive parts of your infrastructure and the confidential data held within.
 For optimum security, ensure you always test every staff member at your firm.

 Total data security

 Companies wishing to ensure their data remains untampered with and free from malicious actors can use the Galaxkey secure work platform.
 Featuring premium end-to-end encryption and a cutting-edge kit packed with data security tools like digital document signing and protected email attachments, our system offers your staff a safe environment from which to operate.
-Get in touch with our expert team today to arrange a free trial.
+Get in touch with our expert team today to arrange a product demonstration.